BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 cut -f10-18 mikado.toga.mRNA.lncRNA.txt > toga_overlap.togaInfo.gff
 ```

 These can now be read into an R notebook called `MakeGeneSymbolTableLiftOffTOGA.rmd`, which processes these files to output a table of which LiftOff, TOGA, and non-coding RNA gene symbols from step 4 align to the different gene IDs.
 The file is a tab-delimited (TSV) file called `gene_symbols.tsv`.
+This table has "-copy#" suffixes indicating if multiple copies of the same reference gene was found.
+The notebook also output `gene_symbols_noCopies.tsv` which is the same table, but lacking the "-copy#" suffixes.

 ### OrthoFinder